mdnahas/mdnahas.github.io/doc/NahasTutorialModule.lagda.md

 indices added a lot of confusion to types and didn't add much, so for this file I've deleted them.

+### Empty type

+The Empty type has no constructors.
+In Agda, they use the symbol '⊥', known as "bottom".
+It is the opposite of '⊤' and, as the Empty type, can represent "false" in many logic statements.

 ```agda